Chart Color Schemes

 Research - North Warrandyte features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 85.9% of all households, including 48.9% couples with children, 28.1% couples without children, and 8.2% single parent families.
-Non-family households account for 14.1%, with lone person households at 12.3% and group households at 1.6%.
-The median household size is 3.0 people, larger than the Greater Melbourne average of 2.9.
+Family households constitute 85.9% of all households, including 48.9% couples with children, 28.1% couples without children, and 8.2% single parent families.
+Non-family households comprise the remaining 14.1%, with lone person households at 12.3% and group households at 1.6%.
+The median household size is 3.0 people, which is larger than the Greater Melbourne average of 2.9.

 Frequently Asked Questions - Households